Deep Direct Visual Servoing of Tendon-Driven Continuum Robots: Methodology

 \subsection{Neural Network Design}

-In order to design an efficient neural network for our purpose, we utilized a VGG-16 backbone pre-trained on ImageNet to facilitate transfer learning \cite{vgg}.
-Having been trained on natural images, only the lower layers of the network will need to be trained to regress desired tendon velocities.
-For our model, the first 10 layers were frozen to speed up the training as they already contain low-level features from natural images.
+In order to create an efficient neural network for our purpose, we utilized a VGG-16 backbone pre-trained on ImageNet to facilitate transfer learning \cite{vgg}.
+Having been trained on natural images, only the lower layers of the network will need to be trained to regress desired tendon displacements.
+In our model, the first 10 layers were frozen to speed training because they already contained low-level features from natural images.
 We modified this network by dropping out the last dense layer and replacing it with a dense layer with two outputs corresponding to $q_1$ and $q_2$.
 The activation function was set to linear (see Fig. \ref{fig:Model}).
 Various alternatives were considered to challenge this proposed model.
 Firstly, different backbones were considered, particularly ResNet50 and ResNet101.
 Secondly, we considered adding multiple dense layers to improve the nonlinear fitting of the CR model.
-However, the added dense layers resulted in the loss of spatial awareness, which is key to our proposed model \cite{posenet}.